maguec/SpannerPropertyGraph/SampleQueries.md

 ## [Hybrid Query Example](https://cloud.google.com/spanner/docs/reference/standard-sql/graph-sql-queries)
 ## Find me all properties with a description that matches

+don't run for now

 ```
-SELECT embeddings.values
+-- SELECT embeddings.values
-FROM ML.PREDICT(
+-- FROM ML.PREDICT(
-  MODEL EmbeddingsModel,
+--   MODEL EmbeddingsModel,
-  (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" as content)
+--   (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" as content)
-);
+-- );
 ```